neoforged/Documentation/docs/misc/commands.md

 ```
 What Neoforge do in this case, it's that it call event `RegisterCommandEvent` when loading game, and our code say to call `#register` with an `dispatcher` argument, the global source of all commands.
 Now is the command ready to use!
 ## Arguments
-At this point, our command execute always the same action, and it's not very useful...
+At this point, our command always performs the same action, which is not very useful.
-Here is a list of principals argument types:
+Here is a list of principal argument types:
 - Integer
 - String
 - Entity, BlockPos, Item...